matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 172) Concept of service mesh in microservice architecture?
 Answer: A service mesh is a network of proxies (sidecars) deployed alongside microservices to handle communication, monitoring, and security concerns.
 It acts as a control plane for managing traffic and enforcing policies.
-Improves communication, LB, routing and retries.
+Improves communication, Load Balancing, routing and retries.
 Enhance observability, centralized logging, metrics collection, and tracing.
 Strengthens security with features like authentication, authorization and encryption.
-Benefits of service mesh:
-Traffic management: Load Balancing, circuit braking, routing.
+Benefits of service mesh: Traffic management: Load Balancing, circuit braking, routing.
 Observability.
 Security.
 Resilience: Circuit Braking, Retries.
 Policy Enforcement.
 Tools Example: Istio.

 173) Concept of event-driven architecture in the context of microservices?
 Answer: Event-driven architecture relies on the production, detection, consumption, and reaction to events, which are discrete occurrences of state change within a system.
 Loose coupling between services.
 Enables real-time responsiveness.
 Supports scalability.
 Fault tolerance.

 174) Concept of distributed database?
 Answer: Distributed databases are databases that store data across multiple nodes or servers, often geographically distributed.
 Each node holds a portion of the data, and these nodes work together to provide data access and redundancy.
 Enable to access data while maintaining CAP.
 Supports horizontal scalability.
 Enforce fault tolerance.
 Benefits of Distributed Databases: Scalability.
 High Availability: Data replication.
 Reduced Latency.
 Data Consistency: Thorough quorum-based systems or eventual consistency model.
 Challenges: Complexity.
 Latency.
 Consistency Trade-offs: Strong consistency across all nodes at cost of increased latency or decreased availability.

 175) Concept of containerization in the context of microservices architecture using Kubernetes?
 Answer: Containerization involves building an application and its dependencies into a single, portable container image.
 Containers run consistently across different environments, from dev to prod.
 Simplifies packaging and deployment.
 Ensures consistency between dev, testing and prod environments.
 Isolates apps, preventing conflicts between dependencies.
 Benefits: Portability.
 Resource Efficiency.
 Consistency.
 Isolation.
 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling and management of containerized apps.
 It provides features like load balancing, scaling, self-healing, and rolling updates.
 Containerization.
 Kubernetes Deployment: Management desired state of an app, num of replicas, resource allocation, scaling policies.
 Scaling: Based on resource utilization.
 Load Balancing.
 Rolling Updates.

 176) Common Service Discovery Methods and Tools?
 Answer: DNS-Based Service Discovery: Netflix Eureka, Spring Cloud Netflix.
 Key-Value Stores: consul, etcd, zookeeper.